Afro–Puerto Ricans: Abolition of slavery

+The Moret Law led to all children born to slaves after September 17, 1868, to be automatically freed in exchange for a compensation.
+Unregistered slaves and those older than 60 years of age where also freed.
+On November 16, 1872, this law was extended to the Spanish colonies, due to the initiative of Pedro Cisa Cisa.
 On March 22, 1873, slavery was abolished in Puerto Rico, but with one significant caveat.
 The slaves were not emancipated; they had to buy their own freedom, at whatever price was set by their last masters.
 The law required that the former slaves work for another three years for their former masters, other people interested in their services, or for the state in order to pay some compensation.
+The remaining slaves at the time of enactment, were estimated around 5% of the population (≈30,000), outnumbered by the quantity of free blacks and their descendants.

 The former slaves earned money in a variety of ways: some by trades, for instance as shoemakers, or laundering clothes, or by selling the produce they were allowed to grow, in the small patches of land allotted to them by their former masters.
 In a sense, they resembled the black sharecroppers of the southern United States after the American Civil War, but the latter did not own their land.
 They simply farmed another's land, for a share of the crops raised.
 The government created the Protector's Office which was in charge of overseeing the transition.
 The Protector's Office was to pay any difference owed to the former master once the initial contract expired.

 The majority of the freed slaves continued to work for their former masters, but as free people, receiving wages for their labor.
 If the former slave decided not to work for his former master, the Protectors Office would pay the former master 23% of the former slave's estimated value, as a form of compensation.

 The freed slaves became integrated into Puerto Rico's society.
 Racism has existed in Puerto Rico, but it is not considered to be as severe as other places in the New World, possibly because of the following factors: